hyphone/x1yoga3rd-linux/README.md

 - configs for:
   - lenovo throttle fix
     - undervolting
-    - set HWP performance hints to "performance" when on high load and on AC
-      - I saw a segnificant better and constant performance while gaming for example
     - set cTDP to 25W while on AC
       - allows the CPU to consume more power
     - set cTDP to 15W while on battery